Deferring State Pension and what you will get

 Annual increases

-After you claim your State Pension, the extra amount you get because you deferred will usually increase each year based on the Consumer Price Index.
+After you claim your State Pension, the extra regular amount you get because you deferred will usually increase each year based on the Consumer Price Index.

 Deferring State Pension if you move abroad

-If you move to any of the counties in this list, the rules for deferring your State Pension are the same as in the UK.
+If you move to any of the counties in this list, the rules for deferring your State Pension are the same as in the UK:

-- European Economic Area (EEA) countries (GOV.UK)
+- countries in the EU and European Economic Area (EEA)

 - Switzerland